eustejl/utility-helper/README.md

 # file-utilities
-Compilation of utility functions and scripts for manipulating files and folders and parsing data from files.
+Compilation of personal utility functions, codes, and scripts for manipulating files and folders and parsing data from files.